Broward County Public Schools vote to maintain mask mandate despite Florida governor's executive order to leave masks up to parents - KTVZ

 The Broward County School Board voted Tuesday to maintain the school district’s mask mandate that was originally approved July 28.

-The Board voted 8-1 to keep the mask mandate in place, allowing exceptions for health and safety concerns only.
+After listening to 48 public speakers and reviewing more than 350 written comments from local residents, the board voted 8-1 to keep the mask mandate in place, allowing exceptions for health and safety concerns only, according to a news release from the school division.
 Broward County schools started school Tuesday.

+She later told CNN she’s not willing to “risk and play Russian roulette” with children who can’t get vaccinated.

+Requests to opt out of the mask mandate “will be considered due to medical needs, Individual Education Plans or Section 504 accommodations,” the school division news release said.

-Broward’s latest vote comes after Gov. Ron DeSantis issued an executive order in July requiring the state’s health and education departments to create rules that allow parents — not schools — to decide whether their children should wear masks.
+Broward’s latest vote sets up a showdown with Gov. Ron DeSantis, who in July issued an executive order requiring the state’s health and education departments to create rules that allow parents — not schools — to decide whether their children should wear masks.
 The order effectively prohibits mask mandates in school districts.

+“It’s safe to assume that the decision by Broward school board members to violate parents’ rights to make decisions for their own children will result in a similar response,” the governor’s press secretary, Christina Pushaw, told CNN.

 The governor’s office Monday said the state’s Board of Education could move to withhold the salaries of superintendents and school board members who disregard the governor’s executive order.